 You do not need to throw your phone in a lake

 This 7-day digital detox plan gives you that structure.
-Each day targets a specific layer of your digital habits, building on the previous day so the changes stick.
-By day seven, you will have rebuilt your relationship with screens through progressive action — not willpower, not punishment, and not a dramatic disconnection that falls apart on Monday morning.
+Each day targets a specific layer of your digital habits, building on the day before so the changes stick.
+By day seven, you will have rebuilt your relationship with screens through progressive action, not willpower, not punishment, and not a dramatic disconnection that falls apart on Monday morning.

 What you will learn

-• The Progressive Unplug Method — our structured five-component framework for screen time reduction (Audit, Strip, Replace, Protect, Lock)
+- The Progressive Unplug Method, a five-component framework for structured screen time reduction

-• What research says about why progressive reduction outperforms abrupt disconnection
+- What research says about why progressive reduction holds up better than abrupt disconnection

 Key takeaways

-• Reducing smartphone use to two hours daily cut depressive symptoms by 27% in a controlled trial [3].
+- Reducing smartphone use to about two hours daily produced significant improvements in depressive symptoms (a medium effect) in a controlled trial among students [3].

-• Social media deactivation raised subjective wellbeing and reduced post-experiment platform use [4].
+- Social media deactivation raised subjective wellbeing and reduced platform use even after the experiment ended [4].

-• Smartphone addiction correlates with lower self-reported productivity at work [6].
+- Problematic smartphone use correlates with more daily interruptions and lower self-reported productivity at work [6].

 The Progressive Unplug Method